darkreapyre/LNN/README.md

 5. Return to the SageMaker console and confirm the Notebook instance is created.
 Under "Actions" -> Select "Open".
 6. After the Jupyter Interface has opened, Configure the Python Libraries:
     - Select the "Conda" tab -> under "Conda environments" -> select "python3".
-    - Under "Available packages" -> Click the "Search" -> enter "redis".
+    - Under "Available packages" -> click the "Search" box -> enter "redis".
 The following two "redis" packages should be available.
         - redis
         - redis-py
     - Select both packages and click the "->" button to install the packages.